 Use an exit interview form as a guide and have a casual conversation.

-1. Is Our Pay Competitive
+1. Is Our Pay Competitive?

 However, most will simply seek out other positions if they think it will benefit them financially.

 The answer may shed light on internal issues that impact maintaining a competitive compensation strategy.

-2. How Well Do We Manage Our Employees
+2. How Well Do We Manage Our Employees?

 It has been well documented that the number one reason employees seek out other employment is because of their immediate supervisor.

-Employees may take a position because of job responsibilities, pay or benefits – but 50% leave because of the person managing them.
+Employees may take a position because of job responsibilities, pay, or benefits – but 50% leave because of the person managing them.

-3. How Well Do We Communicate
+3. How Well Do We Communicate?

 When employees feel like they receive effective communication, they are more likely to trust management and be engaged with the organization.

-4. How Healthy Is Our Culture
+4. How Healthy Is Our Culture?

 Sometimes people change jobs because the work environment is simply too exhausting to endure.

-5. How Well Do We Utilize The Talents Of Our Employees
+5. How Well Do We Utilize the Talents of Our Employees?

-Recruiting, interviewing and training new employees is costly and time consuming.
+Recruiting, interviewing, and training new employees is costly and time-consuming.

-Take advantage of an exiting employee’s experience to learn better how to retain and develop your top talent!
+Take advantage of an exiting employee’s experience to learn how to better retain and develop your top talent!